Yankees vs. Blue Jays Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 94 hits with 15 doubles, 35 home runs, 83 walks and 71 RBI.
-He's also stolen three bases.
+- Aaron Judge has 96 hits with 15 doubles, 37 home runs and 85 walks.
+He has driven in 75 runs with three stolen bases.

 Judge Recent Games